Fort Wayne Air National Guard Base: Operational training base

 The Army Air Forces assigned jurisdiction of Baer Field initially to I Fighter Command, First Air Force.
 The major responsibility of the First Air Force was the organization and training of bomber, fighter and other units and crews for assignment overseas.

-The 31st Pursuit Group, the first to be equipped with the P-39 Airacobra, was assigned to Baer Field on 6 December 1941.
+The 31st Pursuit Group, the first to be equipped with the Bell P-39 Airacobra, was assigned to Baer Field on 6 December 1941.
 It consisted of the 39th, 40th and 41st Pursuit Squadrons.
 However Japan attacked Pearl Harbor the next day.
 Training was accelerated when Nazi Germany declared War on the United States on 11 December.
 Part of the group left four days later and by February the within weeks the entire group was gone.
 By June they had deployed to England as part of VIII Fighter Command where they would be equipped with Supermarine Spitfires They entered combat in August 1942.

 The 78th Fighter Group was activated at Baer Field on 9 February 1942.
 It consisted of the 82d, 83d and 84th Fighter Squadrons.
-The 78th was equipped with the P-38E Lightning, the first major production version of the aircraft and its planned mission was bomber escort for B-17 Flying Fortress flying from England against targets in Occupied Europe.
+The 78th was equipped with the P-38E Lightning, the first major production version of the aircraft and its planned mission was bomber escort for Boeing B-17 Flying Fortress flying from England against targets in Occupied Europe.
 The group trained at Baer Field until April when it moved out to California to train in the desert air of the Mojave Desert at Muroc Army Airfield.
 The group deployed to England in December 1942 and later transferred to the Twelfth Air Force in North Africa.